jo-hoe/video-to-podcast-service/README.md

 This includes IPs form hyperscalers (such as AWS).
 Trying to download youtube videos from such a IP results in an error such as `403`.
 The lib used in this project returns `Error:can't bypass age restriction: login required to confirm your age`.
-You can find more details regarding this issue [here](https://github.com/kkdai/youtube/issues/343#issuecomment-2347950479).
+You can find more details regarding this issue [in this github issue](https://github.com/kkdai/youtube/issues/343#issuecomment-2347950479).

 ## Future Work